ayushblaze/Fintra-React/README.md

 - [x] Login
 - [x] Signup
+- [x] Created hooks for login and signup, also created a useFirebase and a useCollection hook to handle everything related to firebase with ease
 - [x] Add Transaction
 - [x] Delete Transaction
 - [x] Transactions are always ordered by the date they were created on (Descending)